whelks-chance/ckan_install/README.md

 Update the solr_url in production.ini, probably to *solr_url = http://127.0.0.1:8983/solr/ckan/*

 Also, update sqlalchemy.url, with the passwords used when installing the postgresql server user (probably ckan_default) previously.

+Change "localhost" to 127.0.0.1 if running locally.

 ### Initialising the DB